Baonks81/baonks81.github.io/_posts/2023-10-06-compiling-grate-kernel-for-Tegra-3-T30L.md

 category: tegra
 ---

 Preparing softwares to compile the mainline kernel (grate-kernel).
-Use git to get the linux kernel source code to your computer
+Using git to get the linux kernel source code to your computer

 {% include image.html
             img="images/tegra3.jpg"